ProvableHQ/leo/examples/silly-sudoku/README.md

  [7, 5, 2]]
 ```

-The SillySudoku circuit will proceed to verify that the solution grid matches the starting puzzle grid,
+The SillySudoku struct will proceed to verify that the solution grid matches the starting puzzle grid,
 and check that each number between 1 - 9 is used exactly once.